Category 19: New England/Juicy/Hazy IPA

-Low to a very high degree of cloudiness is typical of these beers.
-Starch, yeast, hop, protein, and/or other compounds contribute to a wide range of hazy appearances within this category.
+Can vary widely from very low haze to very high degree of cloudiness.
+Starch, yeast, hop, protein or other compounds contribute to a wide range of hazy appearance within this category.

 Perceived Malt Aroma and Flavor:

-Low to low-medium malt aroma and flavor may be present.
+Low to medium-low malt aroma and flavor may be present.

 Perceived Hop Aroma and Flavor: